-Taking up the main idea of traditional Institutes for Advanced Study, such as Princeton or the Wissenschaftskolleg Berlin, UBIAS pursue the promotion of excellent and innovative research by providing space, time and necessary facilities to outstanding researchers and promising young academics.
+Taking up the main idea of traditional Institutes for Advanced Study like Princeton or the Wissenschaftskolleg Berlin, UB-IAS pursue the promotion of excellent and innovative research by providing space, time and other facilities to outstanding researchers and promising young academics.
 Exempt from (some or most) other duties, the beneficiaries of these institutes, most often called "fellows", are enabled to (fully) concentrate on their research and pursue their projects - be it as individual researchers or in close collaboration with research groups or teams.
 The basic idea is that excellent research needs excellent working conditions, and this includes the creation of a lively and inspiring academic environment.
-By creating this space within the university, UBIAS support the maintenance and enhancement of scholarly excellence within their university as a whole and play an important role in the promotion of young scientists.
+By creating this space within the university, UB-IAS support the maintenance and enhancement of scholarly excellence within their university as a whole and play an important role in the promotion of young scientists.

-Furthermore, UBIAS are typically characterised by the ambition to bring together the best researchers for a certain period of time, and these researchers are, more often than not, recruited both from the institute's own homeuniversity and from the worldwide academic community.
-Thus, UBIAS provide a platform for international scientific exchange and bring top-level scholars to their university; they are a formidable tool for furthering a research university's internationalisation and strengthening its inter-institutional collaborations.
+Furthermore, UB-IAS typically are characterized by the ambition to bring together the best researchers for a certain period of time, and these researchers are, more often than not, recruited both from the institute's own home-university and from the worldwide academic community.
+Thus, UB-IAS provide a platform for international scientific exchange and bring top-level scholars to their university; they are a formidable tool for furthering a research university's internationalization and strengthening its inter-institutional collaborations.
 Some institutes, however, prefer to concentrate on the academic potential of their home universities; a few others admit external scholars only.
 This could lead us to questions about the right balance between researchers from outside and from within the university.

-Focusing on individual researchers and their profiles, fellowships are the most important, most frequently applied and most visible instrument in supporting and invigorating excellent research.
+Focusing on individual researchers and their profiles, fellowships are the most important, most frequently applied and most visible instrument to support and invigorate excellent research.
 The promotion of outstanding individual investigators is a core objective of many of our institutes.
-Nevertheless, research groups or teams play an important role in the setting of many institutes as well, especially in connection with interdisciplinary research activities.
+Nevertheless, research groups or teams play an important role in the setting of many institutes as well, especially in connection with interdisciplinary research activities (to which we shall turn a little later).
 There are vast differences in the number of fellows visiting our institutions every year.
-An average size for a UBIAS would be somewhere in the range of 30 to 50 fellows per year, but there are lots of institutes with smaller figures as well.
+An average size for a UB-IAS would be somewhere in the range of 30 to 50 fellows per year, but there are lots of institutes with smaller figures as well.

-Diagram 1: No. of fellows per year at different institutes
+Diagram 1: No. of Fellows per year at different Institutes

-There is a wide scope of possible arrangements and types of fellowship: internal/external fellows, resident fellows, visiting fellows, summer fellows, senior fellows, junior fellows, early career fellows, postdoctoral fellows, even teaching fellows.
+There is obviously a wide scope of possible arrangements and types of fellowships: internal/external fellows, resident fellows, visiting fellows, summer fellows, senior fellows, junior fellows, early career fellows, postdoctoral fellows, even teaching fellows.

-Diagram 2: Duration of stay / Length of fellowship
+Diagram 2: Duration of stay / Length of Fellowship